 Fundamental analysis involves comparing major supply and demand variables like production, consumption, and ending stocks.
 This is usually based on organized tables, the prime example of which are published by USDA.

-The 2016/17 U.S. cotton numbers were not adjusted at all compared to the May estimates.
+The 2016/17 U.S. cotton numbers were not adjusted at all compared to the May or June estimates.
 Estimated U.S. ending stocks remain at 3.2 million bales.
 Obviously this would be expected to have a neutral price response, assuming traders were not expecting some major changes that were unrealized.

 Fundamental analysis is fairly straightforward in its application.
 However, there are a lot of moving parts and uncertainty in balancing supply and demand variables.
 The price outlook can also be influenced by non-fundamental factors, particularly in the short run.